Xinrt/Xinrt.github.io/_pages/about.md

 Research Interests
 ======

 Recognizing that the ultimate aim of all research is to apply it in real-world scenarios, enhancing the interaction between humans and machines is interesting and challenging.
-My areas of research interest are in computer vision, robotic perception, and machine learning algorithms.
+My areas of research interest are in computer vision, robotic perception, embeded system, and machine learning algorithms.
 I aspire to transform these algorithms into practical engineering solutions that aid in human construction.
 Specifically, my research focuses on: (1) visual mobile navigation, (2) visual mobile manipulation, and (3) Large Language Models

 Education
 ======